JuliaGaussianProcesses/Stheno.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://willtebbutt.github.io/Stheno.jl/stable)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://willtebbutt.github.io/Stheno.jl/dev)

 Stheno is designed to make doing non-standard things with Gaussian processes straightforward.
 It has an intuitive modeling syntax, is inherently able to handle both multi-input and multi-output problems, and trivially supports interdomain pseudo-point approximations.
+We call this Gaussian process Probabilistic Programming (GPPP).

 [We also have a Python version of the package](https://github.com/wesselb/stheno)